-9. Grab some cheap canning jars at garage sales.
+17. Grab some cheap canning jars at garage sales.

 While you may not find cheap canning jars at thrift stores, you may get lucky and scoop some up for next to nothing at garage sales.

-On the other hand, they can be a great buy if you only need them for craft projects or as drinking glasses.
+On the other hand, they can be a great buy if you only need them for DIY craft projects or as drinking glasses.

 20. Avoid Dollar Tree, Family Dollar, and Dollar General for cheap canning jars.